 Gross motor and body movement: walking to collect flowers, carefully pouring water from pitcher to vase

-Sensory activity: smell and color of flowers, visual discrimination of judging the amount of water to pour in vase and length of stem to be cut
+Sensory activity: smell and color of flowers, visual discrimination of judging the amount of water to pour into the vase and length of stem to be cut

 Decision making: figuring out where to put the flowers in the vase to make the flower arrangement pleasing to the eye, choosing where to place the finished flower arrangement